deathtothecorporation/plunder-docs/sire/intro.md

 * `;` is a comment in Sire. used here, it'll be to explain what's happening inline
 * The arrow keys won't work in the REPL.
 Use backspace.
 If you get into a strange state with carriage returns and are unable to backspace, just hit return a few times, ignore any errors, and start again.
 * The REPL will print ASCII values of integers.
 If you enter `65` you'll get back `%A`.
-Don't think about this too much yet, just use small numbers for you learnings here.
+Don't think about this too much yet.
 We'll cover this in detail on the next page.

 ### Top-level binding - `=`